mikecotrone/DropboxAPI/README.md

     This is an open source project and I will be adding to this implementation with more Core API calls as time permits.

+I found a bug, what now?

+    Thank you and please report your findings at https://github.com/IntelligentVisibility/DropboxAPI/issues